 Erb’s palsy risk factors also include macrosomia and shoulder dystocia, which could involve negligence due to misdiagnosis.

-Negligence Involving Forceps and Vacuum Extractors
+Head and Brain Damage from Forceps and Vacuum Extractors

 In some scenarios, assistance is needed to help with the delivery of an infant.
 The obstetrician may use a vacuum device or forceps to help extract the child in these cases.
 However, these devices can increase the chances of an infant sustaining an injury during birth, especially if carelessness or negligence is involved.